Stop others from thinking these foolish activities are team building! They are NOT.

 Real progress is made together.
 That is Right-Minded Teamwork.

-So, what are a legitimate team building and exercises?
+So, what are legitimate team building and exercises?

-Right-Minded Teamwork’s 12 Steps process for designing a real-world team workshop will show you how to design the best exercises for your team.
+Secondly, the Right-Minded Teamwork’s 12 Steps process for designing a real-world team workshop will show you how to design the best exercises for your team’s needs.

 And please let me know if I can help you change the minds of those misguided, wrong-minded (but hopefully well-intentioned) people.